524H0105-NguyenVuongKiet/tdtu-iam-midterm/README.md

 ### 5. TESTING CREDENTIALS
 To facilitate the grading of the Role-Based Access Control (RBAC) feature, instructors are kindly requested to use the pre-configured accounts below:
 Because the database is running locally, please register a new account on your machine to test the features.
-To test Admin privileges, please modify the 'role' field to 'admin' in your local MongoDB collection.
+To test Admin privileges, please modify the 'role' field to 'admin' or "user" in your local MongoDB collection.
 <img width="1011" height="230" alt="{0CDCFB9D-6BF7-4F6B-818A-0491F834FD2D}" src="https://github.com/user-attachments/assets/59a28d49-5cd2-46af-9688-275057ec94d3" />
 <img width="1920" height="1080" alt="{EEEF653B-28BD-4F4C-9A66-E720B80E32A7}" src="https://github.com/user-attachments/assets/61394f9e-da37-4aa8-b124-2041559b6ebf" />
 <img width="1493" height="273" alt="{D46428D5-BA7C-4BCA-BA4F-26D35E70B51F}" src="https://github.com/user-attachments/assets/a2f0d461-2400-45ed-b10b-df5667232a0a" />